 Attributes for Time Series DatasetsPermalink to Attributes for Time Series Datasets

 For a time series, you have all of the attributes mentioned for the texture,

 plus many more.
 Rather than causing a dataset to rotate,

 time series to start animating, but the functionality is the same.
 The default

 is for the dataset to start animating immediately.
 When a presentation is

-docent-led, it is often helpful to have the time series animate only after
+docent-led, it is often helpful to have the time series

 play has been pressed.
 This gives the docent time to provide background